Safety Information

 Activating the fire alarm under false pretenses or tampering with alarm and life safety equipment is a violation of state and local law.
 It is viewed as disregarding the safety and rights of others.

 Criminal action, as well as disciplinary action, will be taken against individuals who violate this policy.
-Any student found tampering will be assessed a $100 fee.
+Any student found tampering will have their case processed through the Student Conduct process and could be assessed a fee or restitution.

 Be alert for these signs, generally from March through September: